sheunaluko/typescript_apis/README.md

 # Tidyscripts :broom: 🧘🏾‍♂️
-A documented and clean collection of typescript code for composability and re-use :)
+A documented and clean collection of typescript code for composability and re-use.
+Created and maintained by Sheun Aluko, MD-MS.

 ## About